-Cult: The Archaic Elevated Caste again.
+Cult: The Archaic Elevated Caste again, though they deny it.
 They don't seem to be explicitly religious in any way, lack any sort of unifying symbol and have few official rites, etc. They're more like a secular, Mad Scientist version of this.

 Dark and Troubled Past: Implied for Philip and his father, Howard, the latter requesting that several cryptic documents be destroyed.
 These letters contain the directions to the Greenland Mine in which the horrible events of Overture occur.

 Deadpan Snarker: Clarence is extremely Genre Savvy in Black Plague and leaves loads of condescending comments on the plot development.